 ~ Sri Ramana Maharshi ~

 Self inquiry is a powerful tool that can help the awakening process.
-A key is seeing the illusion of the ego or false self, you are not your body, you are not your mind and you are not your character.
+A key is seeing the illusion of the ego or false self, you are not your body, you are not your mind and you are not your thoughts.
 These are constructs of conditioning, this is something the body mind complex will find impossible to intellectually understand.

 To help you in the awakening process, in a meditative environment, start with surrendering and letting go of everything you think are and everything think you know.
 Just for a short time remain empty, practice being no one, no thing, no where, in no time and in no space, just be aware of being aware, identify as awareness.
 Practice this regularly and you may just discover your true nature.